decentraland/documentation/content/creator/sdk7/3d-essentials/colliders.md

 The scene can handle separate collision layers, that have different behaviors.

-You can configure a `MeshCollider` component or the `GLTFContainer` component to only respond to one kind of interaction, or to several of them.
-To do this, on the `MeshCollider` set the `collisionMask` property, and on `GLTFContainer` set the `visible_meshes_collision_mask` or `invisible_meshes_collision_mask` properties to one or several of the following values:
+You can configure a `MeshCollider` component or the `GltfContainer` component to only respond to one kind of interaction, or to several of them.
+To do this, on the `MeshCollider` set the `collisionMask` property, and on `GltfContainer` set the `visibleMeshesCollisionMask` or `invisibleMeshesCollisionMask` properties to one or several of the following values:

 - `ColliderLayer.CL_PHYSICS`: Only blocks player movement (and doesn't affect pointer events)
 - `ColliderLayer.CL_POINTER`: Responds only to pointer events (and doesn't block the player movement)